wgauss/momentum-ng/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Rails

+Please ensure you have ruby on rails installed on whatever platform you're on

+navigat ot the `rails-api/` folder in a seperate terminal and run the `rails server` command while using momentum to ensure proper information flowing in and out of momentum.

+May your days be better than yesterday, that's all we can work towards